Key Takeaways

 Imagine this scenario: It’s 6 PM, and you’ve just remembered an important client deliverable due tomorrow.
 With cloud-based tools, you can quickly check its status from your couch, see exactly who’s working on what, and even make last-minute adjustments without a frantic string of late-night emails or calls.

-This is the reality that cloud-based accounting software delivers — core practice management functions seamlessly integrated, accessible from anywhere, and automatically updated.
+This is the reality that cloud-based technology in accounting delivers — core practice management functions seamlessly integrated, accessible from anywhere, and automatically updated.
 No more “I’ll have to check when I get to the office tomorrow” or “Let me see if I can VPN in.”
-By transitioning your management tools to the cloud, you can transform your firm’s productivity in ways that directly address the challenges you’re facing right now:

-• Enable your team to collaborate efficiently whether they’re in the office or working remotely
+- Enable your team to collaborate efficiently whether they’re in the office or working remotely

-• Access real-time reporting for truly informed decision-making
+- Access real-time reporting for truly informed decision-making

-• Scale resources efficiently as you grow, without the headaches of managing complex IT infrastructure or making major capital investments every few years
+- Scale resources efficiently as you grow, without the headaches of managing complex IT infrastructure or making major capital investments every few years

 Key Features That Drive Productivity